rudrajit1729/rudrajit1729/README.md

 </a> -->
 <br></br>

-I am a PhD Student in the school of EECS, at Oregon State University.
+I am a PhD Student in the School of EECS, at Oregon State University.

 My research focuses on human factors in software engineering (SE), aiming to understand human cognitive processes in (Software Engineering/CS education).
 My goal is to build inclusive technical support to help professionals and end-users become more efficient and less error-prone.